ariankharazmi/OpenAI-GPT-Repository/README.md

 GPT-3 Repository, no end goal or use case yet determined.

-Made to work with the OpenAI GPT3 API.
+Made to work with the OpenAI GPT API.

+**On the OpenAI ChatGPT API waitlist for use, waiting for the ok!**

 Work in Progress!